RULES AND REGULATIONS

 Points Stay With The Class That You Run Each Event.
 You may

-transfer class within the first three events, points will transfer.
-After
+transfer class within the first three events, points will

-the first three events you may changes classes but points will not transfer.
+transfer.
+After the first three events you may changes

-TRACK RULES:
+TRACK

 -

-Mason Dixon Dragway does not guarantee the number of runs you will
+Mason Dixon Dragway does not guarantee the number of

-receive in a given day.
+runs you will receive in a given day.

-you two runs as weather, entries & track condition
+We will attempt to give you two runs as weather, entries

-will allow.
+& track condition will allow.

-of all vehicles in the pits at 10 MPH or slower.
+Please keep the speed of all vehicles in the pits at 10

-- Please contact track
+Please contact track management before driving stakes

-management before driving stakes into the ground.
-Driving stakes into the
+into the ground.
+Driving stakes into the asphalt is

-UNDERGROUND UTILITIES ARE
+UNDERGROUND UTILITIES ARE EVERYWHERE.

 RAINOUT POLICY RACER:

-NO CASH REFUNDS
+NO CASH

-If rain or other occurrence halts racing before the completion of first round
+If rain or other occurrence halts racing before the

-elimination�s, racers will receive raincheck credit as per
+completion of first round elimination�s, racers will receive

-tech card stub.
-It is serial numbered
+raincheck credit as per tech card stub.
+It is serial

-and recorded for the date issued.
+numbered and recorded for the date issued.

-If rain or other occurrence halts racing after the completion of first round
+If rain or other occurrence halts racing after the

-those drivers still in competition will have raincheck.
+completion of first round those drivers still in competition

-If rain or other occurrence halts racing at a point when your class has reached
+If rain or other occurrence halts racing at a point when

-the money rounds, prize money will be disbursed equally to remaining racers and
+your class has reached the money rounds, prize money will be

-the race will be called complete, no rainchecks.
+called complete, no rainchecks.

 Purse money is always paid the day of the event, driver must